protonemedia/laravel-splade-docs/form-file.md

 ## Image preview

 You might want to show a preview of the selected image.
-You may use the `$fileAsUrl` method to generate a *base64-encoded* representation of the image, and use it as the source of an `img` element.
+You may use the `form.$fileAsUrl` method to generate a *base64-encoded* representation of the image, and use it as the source of an `img` element.
 In addition, with the `show-filename` attribute, you can disable displaying the filename.

 ```blade
 <x-splade-form>